 - 2 tablespoons cider vinegar

 - Drain and rinse the beans.

-- Thinly slice the celery and scallions.
+- Thinly slice the celery.
+Thinly slice the green onions (scallions).
 Finely chop the chives.

 - Whisk together the cider vinegar, lemon juice, ketchup, tomato paste, and salt.
 Then gradually whisk in the olive oil about 1 tablespoon at a time, until emulsified and creamy.

 - In a large serving dish, mix together the beans, celery, scallions, chives, dressing, feta crumbles, and fresh ground black pepper.
 If desired, top with additional feta crumbles and chopped chives as a garnish.
 Serve immediately or refrigerate until serving.
 It tastes even better 1 to 2 days later, so it’s great for making in advance!